- Employee Retention Tax Credit Guide July 2021 Update - July 14, 2021

 Similar to the first round, it is not necessary for the business to accept the EIDL if it’s ultimately offered by the SBA.
 The business may keep the EIDL grant money received.

-How to Apply for the EIDL Program
+How to Apply for the EIDL Program (not the EIDL Advance)

 In our practice, we’ve been involved with a number of clients who applied for the EIDL round one.
 A few of them did so in haste and spent the better part of the last six or so months trying to resolve their sloppy application.
 The SBA will reject an EIDL application if anything on the application doesn’t line up properly.